Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 ### IOX Single Frame Log Data (0x1D)

 Sent from the IOX to the GO device when the IOX wants to create a log that can fit into a single CAN frame.
+Rate limit is 100 logs per 10 minutes.
+If you exceed the rate limit, the GO device will stop taking data from the IOX.

 #### Payload